KamilKrauze/Honours-Project/README.md

-# Honours Project: Image Enhancement of Aniographic Images using Contrasting Techniques
+# Honours Project: Image Enhancement of Angiographic Images using Contrasting Techniques

 > The project currently uses Python for quick and easy iteration and implementation however, for faster execution of heavier algorithms this project will migrate to `C++`.